Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{data}, we discuss about the Indian rainfall data considered here, along with some preliminary analyses.
-The statistical methodology and illustrations of their properties for the four RMs are described in Section \ref{method}.
-In Section \ref{results}, we discuss the results, and the paper ends with some concluding remarks in Section \ref{conclusion}.
+The rest of the paper is structured as follows.
+In Section \ref{data}, we discuss the Indian rainfall dataset used here, along with some { data preprocessing steps and} preliminary analyses.
+The statistical methodology and illustrations of their properties for the four RMs are presented in Section \ref{method}.
+We discuss the results in Section \ref{results}, and the paper ends with some concluding remarks in Section \ref{conclusion}.